First year planning

 Determining the number of courses you will take in your first year will depend on many things.
 Consider the following factors before you jump in.

-What are the admission requirements or the first year courses for your target degree or program?
+What are the admission requirements or the first year courses for your target degree program?

 If you are in University 1 and wish to qualify for admission to your intended degree program in the shortest amount of time possible, you need to take at least an 80 – 100% course load (24 – 30 credit hours) in your first year.

-For each of your degree programs in the First Year Planning Guide, you will see a “Tips for Choosing Courses” section that indicates the credit hours you need for admission to the program.
+For each of your degree programs in the First Year Planning Guide, you will see a grey admission box that indicates the credit hours you need for admission to the program.

 Do you need to meet course load requirements to receive funding?